nktnet1/webview-kiosk/README.md

 Webview Kiosk is a free and open-source Android application for secure, kiosk-style web browsing.

+It can function as digital signage, a kid-friendly restricted browser, an immersive web reader, an interactive signup form, a home assistant dashboard, or simply a wall clock.

 Designed for small businesses and device owners who are looking for a simple and standalone Kiosk solution.

 ## Key Features

-- **Lock Task Mode (Pin):** prevent access to your device's home screen, apps and status bar
+- <b>Lock Task Mode (Pin):</b> prevent access to your device's home screen, apps and status bar
-- **Secure Settings:** configurations are protected by biometrics, device credentials or custom password
+- <b>Secure Settings:</b> configurations are protected by biometrics, device credentials or custom password
-- **URL Filtering:** use regular expression to control web access through blacklisting and whitelisting
+- <b>URL Filtering:</b> use regular expression to control web access through blacklisting and whitelisting
-- **Export/Import:** allows for the backup and restore of user settings and configurations
+- <b>Export/Import:</b> allows for the backup and restore of user settings and configurations
-- **Local files:** display an image, audio, video, or HTML file in kiosk mode from your device
+- <b>Local files:</b> display an image, audio, video, or HTML file in kiosk mode from your device
-- **Managed Configurations:** for fully-managed (company-owned) devices, settings can be set and restricted remotely through an MDM/EMM provider
+- <b>Managed Configurations:</b> for fully-managed (company-owned) devices, settings can be set and restricted remotely through an MDM/EMM provider

 ## Additional Permissions

-The Android permissions below are **optional**, and their corresponding features are **disabled in the app settings by default**:
+The Android permissions below are <b>optional</b> and their corresponding features are <b>disabled in the app settings by default</b>

 - CAMERA
 - RECORD_AUDIO